About me

 I started my career as a .NET/Java developer.
 Not being picky about a particular language, I landed a job as a .NET developer.
 For the first few years I have been building internal batch processing software, some web related and Windows applications (in all sorts of .NET technology).
 After this period I felt like it was time for a change so I got to a new department, where the focus was on public facing web development.
 This proved to be a whole new challenge, but again I quickly got up to speed with it.

-After a few department hops since then, I finally am where I am today.
-That is my job as a Mobile and Web developer.
-I was already working on some Mobile projects on my own, so my interest area is on Mobile.
-But since I can handle the complete stack I manage to do both Mobile and Web development, proving very valuable to the team.
-Currently I’m gaining a lot of experience on iOS, Android, Xamarin, AngularJS, Azure, ALM, Mobile Device Management (through MobileIron), so don’t be surprised if a lot of posts will be about these topics…
+After a few department hops, and a move to consultancy since then, I finally am where I am today.
+That is my job as an Application Architect.
+I have a good understanding of the complete stack of software systems, which proves to be very valuable to the team.
+My experiences on iOS, Android, Xamarin, AngularJS, Azure, ALM, Mobile Device Management will be displayed on this website, so don’t be surprised if a lot of posts will be about these topics…

 Why this initiative?